Port development Eemhaven

-The Eemhaven in Rotterdam is undergoing a unique redevelopment.
-This historically important port area is further adapted and expanded into a short-sea cluster.
-Various service providers are working together in the Eemhaven on an optimal chain for short-sea containers.
-The port offers an excellent connection to the hinterland and provides trimodal access for the efficient handling of short-sea containers and reefers.
+The Eemhaven in Rotterdam is being expanded into a short sea cluster.
+Various service providers are working together in the Eemhaven on an optimal chain for short sea containers.
+The port offers an excellent connection to the hinterland and provides trimodal access for the efficient handling of short sea containers and reefers.

 Historically important port

 The Eemhaven has an important history.
 This is where the handling of containers in the Netherlands started in 1966.
-European Container Terminals (ECT) established the first container terminal of Rotterdam on the site.
-Until late 2015, both short-sea and deep-sea activities took place in the Eemhaven.
-With the construction of Maasvlakte 2, a large part of the deep-sea container handling has moved there.
-The sites that have become available as a result (including because of the closure of the ECT Home Terminal in late 2015) are now being redeveloped.
+European Container Terminals (ECT) established Rotterdam’s first container terminal on this site.
+Until late 2015, both short sea and deep-sea activities took place in the Eemhaven.
+The construction of Maasvlakte 2 led to a large part of the deep-sea container handling moving there.

 A summary of the Eemhaven